luiswirth/bsc-thesis/src/matter.typ

   = avec(v)_0 + sum_(i=1)^n lambda^i (avec(v)_i - avec(v)_0)
   = avec(v)_0 + amat(E) avec(lambda)^-
 $
-This makes it very apparant that this transformation is an affine map, with translation by $avec(v)_0$ and linear map $avec(lambda)^- |-> amat(E) vvec(lambda)^-$, between the local coordinates $avec(lambda)^-$ and the cartesian coordinates $avec(x)$ of the affine subspace spanned up by the spanning vectors positioned at the base vertex.
+This makes it very apparent that this transformation is an affine map, with translation by $avec(v)_0$ and linear map $avec(lambda)^- |-> amat(E) vvec(lambda)^-$, between the local coordinates $avec(lambda)^-$ and the Cartesian coordinates $avec(x)$ of the affine subspace spanned up by the spanning vectors positioned at the base vertex.